haoyuzhang89/w251-hw3/nxToServer/README.md

 ```
 This creates the network mqtt.
 You can verify by running `docker network ls`.

+You'll want to recreate the mosquitto image on your NX.
+See the mosquitto section for details.

 In a terminal on the nx, start the broker with the command:
 ```
 docker run -d --rm --name mqtt -p 1883:1883 --network mqtt mosquitto